System of Care Data Sources

 ;

-GDAC provides access to an array of data sources, including the Georgia Board of Health Care Workforce, Georgia Opioid Treatment Facilities and Pain Management Clinics, Emergency Services, Georgia Match Results & Graduate Medical Education, All Payer Claims Database, Medicaid Data, and State Health Benefit Plan.
+GDAC provides access to a broad range of health and workforce data sources, including the Georgia Board of Health Care Workforce, opioid treatment facilities and pain management clinics, emergency medical services, Georgia Match results and graduate medical education, the Georgia All-Payer Claims Database, Medicaid data, and the State Health Benefit Plan.

 • Improve policy analysis and program evaluation